mt-class/penn/hw2.md

 instead search for the English string together with a single alignment,
 $$\mathop{\arg\,\max}\limits_{\mathbf{e},\mathbf{a}}~ p(\mathbf{f},\mathbf{a} \mid \mathbf{e})
 \times p(\mathbf{e}) $$.
-This is the approach taken by the monotone baseline decoder.
+This is the approach taken by the monotone default decoder.

 Since this involves multiplying together many small probabilities, it is helpful to work in logspace to avoid numerical underflow.
 We instead solve for